EAJS Programme in European Jewish Studies

 - Research Approaches in Hebrew Bible Manuscript Studies.
 A Critical Overview Based on Evidence from the Dead Sea Scrolls, Cairo Genizah and European Genizah [Aix-en-Provence, 6 – 8 June 2016]

 1. YIVO’s Histories, Contexts, Tensions: An academic roundtable to accompany the annual ‘Litvak Days’ (with the Lithuanian embassy, London) and YIVO (New York).

-This event was planned to commemorate the 90th anniversary of the founding of YIVO and to contribute toward a richer understanding of its complex history.
-It sought to explore the institution’s origins and impact, its fate during the Holocaust, efforts at collection of cultural material, relations with the greater Litvak context(s), and comparable efforts to explore and activate the folk culture of East European Jewry.
+This event commemorated the 90th anniversary of the founding of YIVO and contributed toward a richer understanding of its complex history.
+It explored the institution’s origins and impact, its fate during the Holocaust, efforts at collection of cultural material, relations with the greater Litvak context(s), and comparable efforts to explore and activate the folk culture of East European Jewry.